jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-elb-asg/README.md

 **Why use an Elastic Load Balancer?**

-- AWS mantains and guarantees that it will be working
+- AWS maintains and guarantees that it will be working
   - AWS takes care of upgrades, maintenance, high availability
   - AWS provides only a few configuration knobs
   - We only have to configure some behaviors of our ELB